 Shelby’s Mustang: A Father/Daughter Project Finally Realized

-Years later Paul Fix, Mustang restorer and owner of Classic Tube and Fix Motorsports, wanted to do a Mustang buildup with his daughter Shelby, so they started a search for a relatively rust-free ’66 convertible.
+Years since the first Ford Mustang debut, Paul Fix, Mustang restorer and owner of Classic Tube and Fix Motorsports, wanted to do a Mustang buildup with his daughter Shelby, so they started a search for a relatively rust-free ’66 convertible.
 Through his nationwide Mustang connections, Paul found an original condition candidate in Southern California.
 While his preference is restoration, Shelby wanted “her” car updated both cosmetically and mechanically.
 Smart lady!

 A Tremec World Class T-5 five-speed transmission conversion (M-7003-Z) from Ford Racing transfers the power through an aluminum three-inch drive shaft from Denny’s Driveshafts to the 8-inch rearend.
 The limited slip and Auburn 3.80 ring and pinion is from Summit Racing.

 The black powder coated front coil springs are rated at 620 lbs-in with the one-inch Shelby lowering modification to the upper control arms.
 The rear leaf springs are mid-eye, 4 ½-leaf units rated at 175-pounds.
 Up front, the Mustang has a 1-inch Shelby sway bar and Koni shocks all around.
 To assist driving ease, a Borgeson power steering conversion kit was installed, using the Shelby quick steering idler and pitman arms.
 This street cruiser will carve the cones as well as track straight on the road.